 Does ADHD truly confer greater creativity?
-If you got your science news only from your Facebook feed, you might think so.
+If you get your science news only from your Facebook feed, you might think so.
 The truth is more complicated.
-Preeminent ADHD research scientist Russell Barkley and I both commented on an extremely misleading article recently.
+Preeminent ADHD research scientist Russell Barkley and I both commented on an extremely misleading article recently at the Scientific American website (not a staff-written piece but rather a contributor).
 I’ll share our responses below.

 But first.
 Understanding complex issues requires complex thought—and tedious research.
-Yet, the online world skews towards simplistic opinion—and clickbait.
+The online world, however, skews towards simplistic opinion—and clickbait.

 1. In the “real” world, ADHD-focused clinical and scientific investigators toil in the trenches; they have little time or inclination for blogging or writing op-eds.
-(As if The New York Times and most other online news organizations were interested in legitimate ADHD experts).
+(As if The New York Times and most other online news organizations ever showed interest in legitimate ADHD experts).

 2. In the “online” world, unqualified self-promoters spin their sketchy—but quite attention-getting—theories.